krunalbadlani/msvsdcsc/README.md

 # Week 0
 ---
-We are going to start with installing the required tools in our virtual machine.
+We are going to start with installing the required tools in our virtual machine (Oracle Virtual box :- Ubuntu version 22.04 LTS 4GB Ram , 1 CPU core , 130GB storage)
 This will be the order:-

 |	|Software|	Description|